anzzaragoza-cell/Digital-Portfolio/Activity-3-Social-Media-Infographics-and-Mini-Project-Documentation/README.md

 The project proposes a simple website or mobile-friendly Digital Information and Awareness System for Antibiotic Resistance.

-The proposed system would provide reliable educational information through:
+The proposed system would provide educational information through:

-- Short explanations
+- Antibiotic information
+- Antibiotic resistance education
-- Infographics
+- Causes and effects
+- Responsible antibiotic use guidelines
+- Philippine and global AMR statistics
 - Frequently asked questions
-- Visualizations
-- Philippine and global antibiotic resistance statistics
-- Responsible antibiotic use reminders
 - References from reliable organizations

 ---